Interdisciplinary Postdoctoral Positions, Presidential Scholars in Society & Neuroscience

 (2) neuroscience or a related discipline in the natural sciences, and who have extensive acquaintance with, and critical understanding of, another discipline in the arts, humanities, or social sciences.

-These Scholars will join an innovative program, Presidential Scholars in Society and Neuroscience (PSSN), which currently includes eight postdoctoral research scholars and a large group of mentors and affiliated faculty from the natural sciences, arts, humanities, and social sciences.
+These Scholars will join an innovative program, Presidential Scholars in Society and Neuroscience (PSSN), which includes up to nine postdoctoral research scholars and a large group of mentors and affiliated faculty from the natural sciences, arts, humanities, and social sciences.

 Please visit Columbia University's online application sitefor further information about this posting and to submit your application.
-All submissions must include a proposal for an interdisciplinary research project, and must be submitted via the online platform.
+All submissions must include a proposal for an original, interdisciplinary research project and must be submitted via the online platform.

 Columbia University is an Equal Opportunity/Affirmative Action Employer.